dracupid/nobone/readme.md

 - #### <a href="lib/modules/renderer.coffee#L9" target="_blank"><b>Overview</b></a>

- A abstract renderer for any content, such as source code or image files.
+ An abstract renderer for any content, such as source code or image files.
  It automatically uses high performance memory cache.
  This renderer helps nobone to build a **passive compilation architecture**.
  You can run the benchmark to see the what differences it makes.